agnaldom/architecting-serveless-Solutions/aws-api-review.md

 * You must choose between using resource policies or configuring an authorizer to secure an API.
 * You can grant permission to manager an API with apigateway.

+5. Put these API throttling options in the order in which they would be applied to a request.

+* 1 Per client, per method limits ser for an API stage in a usage plan

+6. Which of the following statements about API Gateway is FALSE?

+* When you test from the console, no logs are written to CLoudWatch, and the API executions are only simulated.

+7. Match the API Gateway information found in CloudWatch to its description.

+* Details about who accessed your API
+  * Access Logs
+* Time between API Gateway receiving a request and returning a response.
+  * Latency metric
+* Time batween API Gateway relaying a request to the backend and receiving a response.
+  * Integration Latency metric
+* Number of requests served from the backend in a given period, when API caching is enable.
+  * CacheMissCount
+* Number of requests served from the API cache in a given period.
+  * CacheHitcount